PHOTOS: MAILMAN BERT VAUGHAN AND HIS U. S. MULE - National Geographic Walnut-Walker, Republished From 1954

 By Bob Weaver 2001

 We just retraced Bert Vaughan's steps fifty years after National Geographic did a story on his mail route between Chloe and Elmira.
-The path and road is improved, but there is still red earth that turns into gumbo, the area still sparsely settled.
+The path and road is improved, but there is still red earth that turns into gumbo, the area sparsely settled.

 The steep hills create, beauty isolation and protection, a reminder of stout people rooted deeply into the sod these past two hundred years.